 Are you a student and you’re looking for ways to earn extra bucks on the internet?

-The good news is that there lots of websites that you can earn money from and you don’t need to have any capital or leave the comfort of your home to get started.
+The good news is that you can earn money from many websites and don’t need to have any capital or leave the comfort of your home to get started.

-To make money on the sites you might need to have certain skills or learn new ones so you can take various jobs online available for students.
-Here is the list of 10 genuine and legal online jobs for students to earn make money on the web.
+To make money on the sites, you might need certain skills or learn new ones to take various jobs online for students.
+Here is the list of 10 open and legal online jobs for students to earn money online.

 1. Freelance Writing